 If you map it out, success should look more like a scatter plot diagram than a line.
 There are small successes along the way that might lead to bigger accomplishments.
 At any given point in time, you can achieve success by making a positive/good/healthy choice or an improvement upon your previous performance/knowledge/behavior.
 No one is perfect but if you are self-aware, if you can see both your talents and your shortcomings, and then make a continuous effort to improve, then you have better chances to succeed.

 I set off to explore the subject further, by looking in my community.
 I talked with people from different walks of life, searching for what it means to be successful from their perspective and investigating how they achieved said success.

-Read the next blog and find out what success means to Larsen Jay, chronic entrepreneur and philanthropist behind Random Acts of Flowers.
+Read through my blog and find out what success means to different people.